marianaisaw/MediScript/README.md

     recommend "Annual heart checkup"
 }

-Inspired by TypeScript/based on Python, I created MediScript to bring stronger typing and more precise syntax to medical logic, helping avoid variable errors and making clinical rules more coherent and readable.
+I created MediScript to bring stronger typing and more precise syntax to medical logic, helping avoid variable errors and making clinical rules more coherent and readable.

 Clinical Statements